Apple to drop key Broadcom chip in 2025 for in-house design - Bloomberg News

 Jan 9 (Reuters) - Apple Inc AAPL.O plans to drop a Broadcom Inc AVGO.O chip used in its devices in 2025 and use an in-house design instead, Bloomberg News reported on Monday, according to people familiar with the matter.

-The iPhone-maker is also swapping out Qualcomm Inc QCOM.O for homegrown modems, according to the report.
+The iPhone maker is also looking to swap out Qualcomm Inc's QCOM.O cellular modem chips with its own by the end of 2024 or early 2025, according to the report.

 Apple, Broadcom and Qualcomm did not immediately reply to Reuters' requests for comments.